 The intelligent thermal management in these vehicles relies on several auxiliary pumps, which are turned on by the ECU when needed for a more targeted cooling.
 These pumps are individually adjustable; each of them is responsible for cooling a different area and can fail or be replaced without affecting the others.

-Signs and causes of failure in the auxiliary water pump
+Signs and causes of failure in the secondary water pump

 1. Fluctuating heating performance